lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ## Convention for Direction Indicator

-The Direction Indicator (di) is used to tell if a field appears in both direction (Bi) or only uplink (Up) or Downlink (Dw).
+The Direction Indicator (di) is used to tell if a field appears in both directions (Bi) or only uplink (Up) or Downlink (Dw).
 The naming convention is "di" followed by the Direction Indicator name.

 The type is "di-type".